rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 {{% sub_chapter_header "GraphQL Schema Stitching" "graphql-schema-stitching" %}}

 Schema stitching makes it possible to create one schema out of multiple schemas.
-Think about a microservices architecture for your backend where microservice handles the business logic and data for a specific domain.
+Think about a microservices architecture for your backend where each microservice handles the business logic and data for a specific domain.
 In this case, each microservice can define its own GraphQL schema, after which you'd use schema stitching to weave them into one that is accessed by the client.
 Each microservice can have its own GraphQL endpoint, where one GraphQL API gateway consolidates all schemas into one global schema.

 {{% sub_chapter_header "GraphQL Introspection" "graphql-introspection" %}}